SAP Assessment and EPCs (Energy Performance Certificates)

-SAP assessment is used to show compliance with the Building Regulations for energy efficiciency (Part L1A and L1B in England and Wales, Section 6 in Scotland).
+SAP is used to show compliance with the Building Regulations for energy efficiciency (Part L1A and L1B in England and Wales, Section 6 in Scotland).
 It applies to new dwellings, some extensions, and conversions or major refurbishments (SAP is short for the UK Government’s Standard Assessment Procedure for the Energy Rating of Dwellings).

 A SAP pass is achieved when the Dwelling Emission Rate (DER) and Dwelling Fabric Energy Efficiency (DFEE) (calculated by SAP) are below the Target Emission Rate (TER) and Target Fabric Energy Efficiency (TFEE) for that property.